 The eighth thing to not bring on a cruise is too many shoes and clothes.
 This is the most preferential item on the list, and you can pack as many shoes and clothes as you want as long as you don’t exceed the cruise line’s baggage limit.

 When packing for your cruise, we suggest that you carefully consider each article of clothing and pair of shoes that goes into your suitcase.
-Consider whether you will use that extra item or could you easily make do with re-wearing something else instead.
+Consider whether you will use that extra item or could easily make do with re-wearing something else instead.

-There have been countless times that we have packed something we were just sure we’d finally wear on the trip (that we didn’t even remember we had at home) only to see it still sitting there neat and folded by the time we packed up to head home.
-The more luggage you have, the more of a hassle it is, so just put a bit of extra thought into your cruising wardrobe before you leave home.
+There have been countless times that we had packed something we were just sure we’d finally wear on the trip (that we didn’t even remember we had at home) only to see it still sitting there neat and folded by the time we packed up to head home.

 What Happens If You Pack a Prohibited Item?

 If you decide to tempt fate and pack items the cruise lines prohibit anyway, your bag will most likely be flagged at security.
 The prohibited item(s) will be confiscated before they allow your bag to be brought onto the ship.
-This could mean delays in your luggage getting to your cabin, a messy suitcase since they had to rummage through it, and possibly lost items.

 What Other Things Should You Not Bring On A Cruise?